 - ¼ teaspoon granulated sugar or light muscovado sugar

-- 5-6 oz Pancetta Italian bacon, cooked and until lightly crisp and crumbled
+- 5-6 ounce bacon (or Pancetta, cooked and until lightly crisp and crumbled)

 - Heat up a medium pot with water, take it to a boil.